Inclusivity and FITC

 - Excite the molecules of ambassadorship and partnerships

 All personal information collected from applicants will only be reviewed by the staff of FITC, and will never be shared with anyone or made public.
-We treat all personal information with the utmost respect and confidentiality.
+We are bound by/in compliance with the Canadian Privacy Act, and treat all personal information with the utmost respect and confidentiality.
 Submissions will be reviewed by a panel of judges with names and personal information removed.
 Top submissions may be showcased online, or during the event, with personal information removed unless otherwise granted by the individual.
 By applying for the scholarship you consent to the above, and to receive emails from FITC, including current and future event information and notifications.

 Drop us an email